ga-wdi-boston/ruby/README.md

 By the end of this, students should be able to:

 -   Use Ruby REPL and interpreter to run Ruby code.
--   Contrast basic language features and types from Ruby with basic language features and types from JavaScript.
 -   Understand basic language features and types in Ruby.
 -   Rewrite a JavaScript script in Ruby.
 -   List and use common operators in Ruby.